tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/SDK/README.md

 Please see **OSS-LICENSE.pdf** for more information

 ---
-Copyright ©2012-2024 Zoom Video Communications, Inc. All rights reserved.
+Copyright ©2012-2025 Zoom Communications, Inc. All rights reserved.